grimmfieber/client-app/README.md

 # hospital-booking-client-app

 ## Warning!
-I developed this app during my internship.
 It's may not suitable for your business and it's not developed in terms of professionality.

 ### This app has been developed for vue learning process.
 Not developed in accordance with the component structure.
 Has developed with VUEX and developed a year ago.